AuroraZengfh/ModalPrompt/README.md

 ### Evaluation

 Evaluate the model on different stages of continual instruction tuning and obtain all the results on backward transfer.
-During Evaluation, *GPU number*, *current task* and *total task* have to be set.
+During Evaluation, *stage*, *model-path*, *current task* and *total task* have to be set.

 ```
 sh scripts/ModalPrompt/Eval/eval_all.sh